MicrosoftDocs/visualstudio-docs/docs/test/set-a-unique-automation-property-for-windows-store-controls-for-testing.md

 ms.author: "douge"
 manager: "douge"
 ---
-# Set a Unique Automation Property for Windows Store Controls for Testing
+# Set a Unique Automation Property for UWP Controls for Testing
 If you want to run coded UI tests for your XAML-based UWP application, you must have a unique automation property that identifies each control.

  You can assign a unique automation property based on the type of XAML control in your application.
 Here's how to assign this unique automation property in the following situations: